Real, Unbiased Wealthy Affiliate Review from an Ex-Member

 Which is all good… except for the fact that you’ve already been instructed to write 20+ articles in the previous 45 lessons lol.

-But then again, if you think you’re gonna get the world’s best affiliate marketing training program for $47 per month…
+But then again, if you think you’re gonna get the world’s best affiliate marketing training for a measly $49 per month…

 ✗ A very crowded space.